 COVID-19 is far from over.
-Croatia is experiencing another spike in cases and there are still at least 4 million active cases around the world and who knows how many more that just haven’t been tested yet.
-Plus, there is a consensus from epidemiologists, doctors and experts worldwide that it will return with another outbreak in the fall.
+Croatia is experiencing another spike in cases and there are still at least 87 million active cases around the world and who knows how many more that just haven’t been tested yet.

 We want to make sure everyone, both Croatian residents and tourists alike, have access to all the information they need.
 This guide includes: